im-kuro/KurosDailyTradingTextUpdates/README.md

 ### twilio phone number
 phonefrom = ""
 ### how many seconds to wait till it starts looping
+- if you start this at 9 PM and want it to send a message at 7 AM you would enter 36000 becuase thats 10 hours.

 (1 hour = 3600)
 waitLoopTime = 0

+6. change the choices.json file to the stocks/options/futures ect. you want.
+- use https://tvdb.brianthe.dev/ to get the correct info

-4. run dailyTradingData.py on a 24/7 running device (raspberry pi/private server ect.)
+5. run dailyTradingData.py on a 24/7 running device (raspberry pi/private server ect.)